eHtmlu/advanced-settings/readme.txt

 3. Send a feature request if you are missing a feature

 == Changelog ==

+= 3.0.1 - 2025-05-03 =
+* Fixed a critical bug that occurred with WordPress versions prior to 8.6
+* Fixed a settings loading error that occurred on WordPress installations that are not in the document root
+* Fixed an issue that disabled automatic updates of the plugin if it was active.
+* Code optimizations

 = 3.0.0 - 2025-04-25 =
 * Complete redesign of admin interface with modern design